forta-network/metamask-snap/packages/snap/README.md

-# TypeScript Example Snap
+# Forta - Metamask Snap

-This Snap demonstrates how to develop a Snap with TypeScript.
+This Snap calls Forta APIs to verify the safety of a transaction.

+This was adopted from https://github.com/MetaMask/template-snap-monorepo

 ## Notes